lintang-b-s/tenflix-microservices/README.md

      bash ./consul-register.sh
     if kafka-connect is not running or kong, execute the above command again bash ./kong-order.sh
-    check all service registered in localhost:8500
-    wait until kafka-connect load all plugin
+    check all service registered in localhost:8500, wait until order-service, subscription-service, paymentservice registered in consul wait until kafka-connect load all plugin
     bash ./kafka-connect-debezium.sh
 ```